OzAmram/CMSHGCaloChallenge/INSTRUCTIONS_apptainer.md

 The submission should contain scripts that show how to run the photon and pion generation (if applicable).
 They must be self contained and do not require the runner to select different model checkpoints or configurations (to reduce the possiblity of the model being run incorrectly).

+[!NOTE] Please include the `--nv` flag for the apptainer command, otherwise your model will not use GPU.

 For example (using CaloDiffusion)

 ```bash